xolotl/OpenCon-Cascadia.github.io/_pages/program.md

       <b>Precision Medicine: Connecting Openness and Equity</b><br>
       Afternoon Keynote by <i><a href="/speakers/kadija">Dr. Kadija Ferryman</a></i><br>
       <hr style="margin:10px">
-      <p style="font-size:.85rem">Description: <i>In this talk, Dr. Ferryman will discuss the findings of her recent research project,
+      <p style="font-size:.85rem">In this talk, Dr. Ferryman will discuss the findings of her recent research project,
           called Pursuing Fairness in Precision Medicine.
-She will relate her findings to open research principles, and examine how they may be used to advance equity, particularly health equity.</i></p>
+She will relate her findings to open research principles, and examine how they may be used to advance equity, particularly health equity.</p>
     </td>
   </tr>
   <tr>